José Alberto Hernández

-José Alberto Hernández Rojas (born 6 January 1977 in Chimalhuacán) is a Mexican footballer.
+José Alberto Hernández Rojas (born 6 January 1977) is a Mexican footballer.
 He plays as a midfielder for Cruz Azul Hidalgo.

 A versatile player most often used in defensive midfield, he was a part of the Cruz Azul team that reached the final of the Copa Libertadores in 2001.
 On the strength of that performance, he earned a call to the Mexico national team upon the first appointment of Javier Aguirre as national coach in June 2001.
 Hernández received his only cap in Aguirre's first match, a 1–0 win over the United States on July 1, 2001.